These three Halloween Party Games are simple but really fun for kids of multiple ages.

 Time Length: As short or as long as you want, making it a great filler for the end of the party.

-Supplies: CD player, a fun Halloween dance song like “Monster Mash” or “Thriller”
+Supplies: A fun Halloween dance song like “Monster Mash” or “Thriller”

 - Say to the kids: You must dance (like a monster, mummy, robot, etc if they want) while the music is on.
 When it stops, you must freeze.
 The last one to freeze, has to perform a Halloween challenge.
 Variation: The last one to freeze can also be “out”, but this ends up leaving you with a bunch of kids sitting out and bored.
 I prefer the “challenge” variation myself because the kids have so much fun this way.